tpm2-software/tpm2-pytss/docs/index.rst

 When you ran ``./configure`` for tpm2-tss if you didn't supply a prefix it usually defaults to ``/usr/local/``.
 When you ran ``make install`` it then installed the libraries under that path.
-Your pacakge manager usually installs libraries to ``/usr``.
+Your package manager usually installs libraries to ``/usr``.
 If you properly configure the ``ldconfig`` tool, it'll make the libraries you just installed available from within ``/usr/local`` (which means they won't clash with things your package manager installs).
 If you don't configure it then